Bed Bath & Beyond (2023–present): Bitcoin

 On January 9, 2014, Overstock.com became the first major retailer to start accepting bitcoin as payments for its goods.
 In the first 22 hours, they received over 800 orders worth US$126,000 in bitcoin.
 This represents a 4.33% increase in sales from their normal income of $3 million per day.

 As of March 13, 2014, Overstock bitcoin income had shrunk to under 1% of their normal daily cash intake.

 In a community interview with social media site Reddit on May 3, 2014, in response to a question to the Overstock CEO Patrick Byrne about the percentage of revenue and transactions paid for in bitcoin, Byrne responded that the percentage was "Tiny. <.1%".
-In mid-2014 Overstock.com announced that bitcoin sales were averaging $300,000 per month and that the company expected bitcoin sales to add 4 cents to the company's 2014 earnings per share.
+In mid-2014, Overstock.com announced that bitcoin sales were averaging $300,000 per month and that the company expected bitcoin sales to add 4 cents to the company's 2014 earnings per share.

-Despite at least $175 million in bitcoin or other blockchain investments, the firm never recorded any profits from those investments.
+Despite having made at least $175 million in bitcoin or other blockchain investments, as of September 2019, the firm had never recorded any profits from those investments.